payamparvizi/Crazyflie_RL/README.md

   If any error encountered, it is most probably from URI.
 Go back to ```cfclient``` interface and check the ```radio``` and ```address``` information and fix the code accordingly.
 For example, my URI is: ```uri = 'radio://0/100/2M/E7E7E7E704'```.

-  If the code works properly, you will see command below:
+  If the code works properly, you will see commands below:

   ```
   Yeah, I'm connected! :D